Please note: The following information relates to offenders over the age of 16. For Youth offending, please see Youth offending - general information

 - Recycling projects

-Community groups or charities can apply for the assistance of offenders undergoing unpaid work for projects.
+Our Community Payback team can provide unpaid labour for projects which benefit our local community.
+We are continually seeking requests from individuals, local community groups and charities.
 Our unpaid work service will provide labour and tools with the community group or charity organisation providing the materials e.g. paint, plants or building materials.
+If you are seeking our assistance, please complete a request.

-In Stirling last year the Service supervised more than 100 offenders doing unpaid work.
-They worked approximately 14,000 hours helping communities through-out the year.
+In Stirling last year the Service supervised more than 100 offenders undertaking Unpaid work.
+They worked approximately 22,000 hours helping communities through-out the year.
 Below is a selection of community projects which have benefitted from the assistance of unpaid workers:

 - Loch Lomond and the Trossachs National Park